ItsHarper/nushell.github.io/commands/docs/interleave.md

 ## Flags

- -  `--buffer-size, -b {int}`: Number of items to buffer from the streams.
+ -  `--buffer-size, -b <int>`: Number of items to buffer from the streams.
 Increases memory usage, but can help performance when lots of output is produced.

 ## Parameters